No items found.

 At the end of the tax year, download your earnings summary from the dashboard for your Self Assessment return.
 This shows gross income, Airbnb service fees, and net payouts.

-To understand how Airbnb earnings are taxed, see our UK Airbnb tax guide.
+To understand how Airbnb earnings are taxed, see the UK Airbnb tax guide.

 Get the Short-Let Rules Briefing